YMa-lab/ADMMImpute/README.md

 # ADMMImpute
 This package perform imputation on scRNAseq dataset using ADMM algorithm.
-The model was built originally in the method scImpute [https://www.nature.com/articles/s41467-018-03405-7], with algorithm implemented in a faster version by using ADMM.
+The model was built originally in the method scImpute [https://www.nature.com/articles/s41467-018-03405-7].
+Now I reimplemented this model with a faster optimization framework by using ADMM.
 ## Getting Started
 ### Prerequisites
 You need to install devtools, Rcpp,RcppArmadillo